 Through your coursework you may qualify to take industry certification exams.
-Butler Community College BST Department is a certified Certiport Testing Center for Microsoft Office Specialist certifications and administers those tests on campus to students and community members.
-Please see your department chair for details.
+Butler Community College BST Department is a certified Certiport Testing Center for Microsoft Office Specialist certifications and administers those tests on campus to students.
+Please see the department chair for details.